dbaarda/librsync-tests/RESULTS.rst

 accumulate into the hash vs a single long expression and the expression was faster.

+Given that 2.is basically 4 32bit multiplies in parallel, I thought that perhaps using xmm vectors would make this faster.
+Unfortunalty it took more than 2x as long as my unrolled loop.

 In the end I managed to shave 1.5 seconds off the 12.5 seconds for the 1G data file. `Profiling of opt/rabinkarp1 sig
 <data/prof_sig_b1024S8_opt-rabinkarp1.txt>`_ shows it is nearly 2x as fast as